-Louisianas first execution since 2010 faces legal battle over nitrogen gas method
+Louisiana's first execution since 2010 faces legal battle over nitrogen gas method

 Latest Weather Blog

-Louisianas first execution since 2010 faces legal battle over nitrogen gas method
+Louisiana's first execution since 2010 faces legal battle over nitrogen gas method

 BATON ROUGE - Louisiana is scheduled to hold an execution March 18.
 It would be the state's first since 2010.
 A federal judge is weighing whether the state's execution protocol using nitrogen gas meets constitutional requirements.